-- (1) Where a contract does not fix or make provision for determining the price, the parties are considered, in the absence of any indication to the contrary, to have made reference to the price generally charged at the time of the conclusion of the contract for such performance in comparable circumstances in the trade concerned or, if no such price is available, to a reasonable price. - (2) Where the price is to be determined by one party and that determination is manifestly unreasonable, a reasonable price shall be substituted notwithstanding any contract term to the contrary. - (3) Where the price is to be fixed by a third person, and that person cannot or will not do so, the price shall be a reasonable price.

-(4) Where the price is to be fixed by reference to factors which do not exist or have ceased to exist or to be accessible, the nearest equivalent factor shall be treated as a substitute.
+- (1) Where a contract does not fix or make provision for determining the price, the parties are considered, in the absence of any indication to the contrary, to have made reference to the price generally charged at the time of the conclusion of the contract for such performance in comparable circumstances in the trade concerned or, if no such price is available, to a reasonable price. - (2) Where the price is to be determined by one party and that determination is manifestly unreasonable, a reasonable price shall be substituted notwithstanding any contract term to the contrary. - (3) Where the price is to be fixed by one party or a third person, and that party or third person does not do so, the price shall be a reasonable price. - (4) Where the price is to be fixed by reference to factors which do not exist or have ceased to exist or to be accessible, the nearest equivalent factor shall be treated as a substitute.

-(Contract for an indefinite period)
+(Termination of a contract for an indefinite period)

-A contract for an indefinite period may be ended by either party by giving notice a reasonable time in advance.
+A contract for an indefinite period may be terminated by either party by giving notice a reasonable time in advance.
+As to the effects of termination in general, and as to restitution, the provisions in Articles 7.3.5 and 7.3.7 apply.